iamthechad/grails-recaptcha/README.md

         // Include the noscript tags in the generated captcha includeNoScript = true

-        // Force language change.
-See this for more: http://code.google.com/p/recaptcha/issues/detail?id=133 forceLanguageInURL = false

         // Set to false to disable the display of captcha enabled = true

-        // Communicate using HTTPS
-        useSecureAPI = true
     }

     mailhide {